King-Derp/sentiment_pipeline/reddit_scraper/README.md

 - `--reset-backfill`: If set, ignores previously scraped submission IDs and re-fetches all data within the time window.
 Use with caution.
 - `--config CONFIG_PATH`: Path to the configuration file.
 Default: `config.yaml`.
 - `--loglevel LOGLEVEL`: Logging level (e.g., `INFO`, `DEBUG`).
 Default: `INFO`.
+### Database and Maintenance Commands

+The scraper includes commands for database maintenance, such as finding and filling data gaps.

+1.  **Find Data Gaps in TimescaleDB:**
+    This command queries the `submissions` table to find time gaps longer than a specified duration.

+    ```bash
+    python -m reddit_scraper.cli db find-gaps --min-duration 600 --output gaps.json
+    ```
+    - `--min-duration`: Minimum gap duration in seconds to report.
+Default: 600 (10 minutes).
+    - `--output`: Optional file path to save the JSON output.
+If not provided, output is printed to the console.

+2.  **Fill Data Gaps:**
+    This command automates the process of finding and filling data gaps.
+It uses the `PushshiftHistoricalScraper` to backfill missing data for each identified gap.

+    ```bash
+    python -m reddit_scraper.cli fill-gaps --min-duration 600
+    ```
+    - `--min-duration`: Minimum gap duration in seconds to fill.
+Default: 600.
+    - `--dry-run`: If set, the command will find and list gaps without actually running the scraper to fill them.
+This is useful for safely previewing the work to be done.

 ### Docker Deployment

 The project includes a `Dockerfile` and can be orchestrated using the main project `docker-compose.yml`.